 GroupMe

 GroupMe is a well-regarded social networking app that is completely free.
 With a 4.7/5 rating from 2.2M reviews, it maintains solid user satisfaction.
-Users particularly appreciate group coordination, though notification reliability remains a common concern.
+Users particularly appreciate sms-based group participation, though feature parity gaps remains a common concern.

 What is GroupMe?